DigitalPublishingToolkit/Money-Lab-Reader/md/4_1-Haiven_Max.md

 in contemporary art, artists like C.K.
 Wilde, Chad Person, and Mark Wagner,[^15]among many others, have sought to use cut up fragments of bills to create new, larger pictures.
-Sometimes these take the form of explicit political commentary (such as Wagner’s portraits of US Presidents or Person’s representations of fearsome mythological beasts), sometimes as ambiguous prompts for meditation (such as Wilde’s rendering of famous works of Western art history, notably Goya’s *Disasters of
+Sometimes these take the form of explicit political commentary (such as Wagner’s portraits of U.S.
+Presidents or Person’s representations of fearsome mythological beasts), sometimes as ambiguous prompts for meditation (such as Wilde’s rendering of famous works of Western art history, notably Goya’s *Disasters of